kisna72/optimizationProblem/README.md

 This library is written in Typescript so if your project is javascript you'll need to transpile it.
 Follow the steps above, then run
 `npx tsc .\src\jobShop.ts` which will product a javascript file you can import into your project.

+### Example folder

+If you are a learn by example kind of person - please see examples folder.
+Use them to follow how to create the models.

 ### Import the library and instantiate

 Import the library to your project.
 If you want to experiment, feel free to add this code to index.js file.

 ```
 import JobShopProblem from "./jobShop";
 const job = new JobShopProblem()
 ```

 ### Add Machines